john-/ham2mon/README.md

   - Automatic priorities (dynamically added from auto-priority) are formatted as `PA`.
 - `strength`: Appends the average signal strength (mean RSSI) recorded during the active transmission in dB (e.g., `-48dB`).
   - Note: The raw FFT spectrum power values are automatically calibrated to a standard negative RSSI range (applying a `-70 dB` calibration offset) to align with standard receiver squelch scales.
+- `ctcss`: Appends the matched CTCSS tone frequency formatted with a single decimal point followed by `Hz` (e.g., `100.0Hz`).

 > [!NOTE]
-> If a requested metadata field is unavailable when the recording is persisted (e.g., if a channel's priority is not configured, or if signal strength data is `None` because the channel was stopped before any signal power stats could be accumulated), the corresponding segment is completely omitted from the output filename.
+> If a requested metadata field is unavailable when the recording is persisted (e.g., if a channel's priority is not configured, or if signal strength data is `None` because the channel was stopped before any signal power stats could be accumulated, or if the transmission had no matching CTCSS tone), the corresponding segment is completely omitted from the output filename.
 No placeholders are used.

 ### Filename Format

 The metadata fields are appended in a structured sequence using underscores (`_`) as delimiters:
-`<frequency>[_classification][_priority][_strength]_<timestamp>.wav`
+`<frequency>[_classification][_priority][_strength][_ctcssHz]_<timestamp>.wav`

 Examples: